imanpalsingh/Emotion-recognition-using-neural-network/README.md

 2)<b> To train the model</b>

   Run the Main File and type command 'train model'.
-This will start the nprocess to train model and save the pickle file of the model
+This will start the process to train model and save the pickle file of the model

 3)<b>To run</b>